 Like many German Christmas decorations, the Schwibbogen came from the Erzgebirge.
 Beginning in the Middle Ages, the Mettenschicht, became the traditional last work shift before Christmas in the Ore Mountains.
-The foreman ended work early by knocking on the walls (time to “knock off work”).
-Miners of the Erzgebirge would gather in one room and hang their pit lanterns along the arch of the pit opening, or in an arc on the wall deeper in the mine.
-The foreman then lead a special Christmas Service, and simple communal meal was served.
-The Miners may not have had soaring cathedrals, but this extra light in the darkness underground was a beautiful substitute for workers on this holy night.
-The tradition of Schwibbogen, or German Christmas Light Arch, came out of this mining tradition.
+In these deep dark mines, a miner’s light kept the darkness at bay, and hanging them together along an arch would light up the cavern.
+The tradition of Schwibbogen, or German Christmas Light Arch, emerged from this mining tradition.
 A tradition born underground in the Ore Mountains, that spread across the world.

 What is a Schwibbogen?